Jayce Johnson

 Best Fit

-Johnson is an excellent fit for a modern spread offense that incorporates pro-style passing concepts while heavily utilizing the quarterback in the run game.
-A system like the one Texas A&M offensive coordinator Collin Klein is known for, which values a physical, throw-first quarterback who can create off-schedule and be a weapon in designed runs, will maximize his dual-threat skill set.
+Johnson is an excellent fit for a modern, pro-style spread offense that utilizes the quarterback in the run game and emphasizes RPOs.
+A system like the one run by Texas A&M offensive coordinator Collin Klein, which values toughness, arm talent, and mobility, is an ideal scheme to maximize his dual-threat skill set and develop him into a top-tier collegiate quarterback.